 19. L2 Forwarding MACsec Sample Application

-The L2 forwarding MACsec application is a simple example of packet processing using the Data Plane Development Kit (DPDK) which encrypt/decrypt packets based on rte_security MACsec sessions.
+The L2 forwarding MACsec application is an example of packet processing using the Data Plane Development Kit (DPDK) to encrypt/decrypt packets based on rte_security MACsec sessions.

 19.1.
 Overview